-Markup formula basically refers to the difference between the average selling price per unit of a good or service and the average cost incurred per unit.
-Conversely, it can be said that it is the additional price over and above the total cost of the good or service which is basically the profit for the seller.
+Markup refers to the difference between the average selling price per unit of a good or service and the average cost incurred per unit.
+Conversely, it can be said that it is the additional price over and above the total cost of the good or service, which is the profit for the seller. .
+If it is multiplied wih 100, it shows the percentage markup formula.
 Mathematically it is represented as,

-Another formula which can be used based on the information available in the income statement, wherein the calculation of markup is done by initially deducting the cost of goods sold from the sales revenue and then dividing the value by the number of units sold.
+Another formula that can be used based on the information available in the income statement is the calculation of markup by initially deducting the cost of goods sold from the sales revenue and then dividing the value by the number of units sold.
 Mathematically it is represented as,

 Although the former formula is more popularly used, the latter can be as useful as the former since the information is easily available from the income statement.

-- Step 1: The formula for markup, in fact, is very simple since the entire set of information required for its calculation is already contained in the income statement.
-The first step in the calculation of markup from the income statement is to figure out the sales revenue and the cost of goods sold.
-Now, also figure out the number of units sold during the accounting period.
+- The formula for markup is very simple.
+The entire set of information required for its calculation is already contained in the income statement.
+The first step in calculating markup from the income statement is to figure out the sales revenue and the cost of goods sold.
+Also, figure out the number of units sold during the accounting period.

-- Step 2: Now, divide the sales revenue and the cost of goods sold by the number of units sold to get the average selling price per unit and the average cost per unit respectively.
+- Now, divide the sales revenue and the cost of goods sold by the units sold to get the average selling price per unit and the average cost per unit, respectively.

-- Step 3: Finally, the calculation of markup can be done by deducting the average cost per unit from the average selling price per unit.
+- Finally, markup can be calculated by deducting the average cost per unit from the average selling price per unit.

 - Salaries: (+) $50,000